lcanady/slm-mushcode/README.md

 # Global Format Object

 This repo contains the Silver Line Mush Global Format Object.
 This repo uses [mush-formatter](https://github.com/digibear-io/mush-format).
-A fully compiled version of the code is aviable in `/dist`.
+A fully compiled version of this library is aviable in `/dist`.

 **This Repo is a Demo Right now**

 This repo is still being built, and not 100% functional.
 When it's ready, I'll push to the master branch and tag it.
+While still in strict development mode, I'm going to posting continous updates to the master branch until it's ready for `0.1.0` testing.

 ## Installation